College Level Examination Program - Definition

 The College Level Examination Program (CLEP) is a structured program offering standardized tests that allow students to earn college credit for passing the administered test.

-A Little More on What is the College Level Examination Program (CLEP)
+How does the College Level Examination Program (CLEP) Work?

 The College Level Examination Program (CLEP) is administered in over 1,800 test centers and accepted by about 3,000 colleges.